mgeorgebrown89/CS-Portfolio/CS-461/milestone5/index.md

 ![updated ER diagram](ER-diagram-1.1.png)

-### Task 3:
+### Task 3: Team Project Inception (III)

-For task 3, we had to make a welcome page on our repo for the project.
+For task 3, we had to make a welcome page on our repository for the project.
 You can see that here.

-### Task 4:
+### Task 4: Team Project Construction

+For this final task, we held a backlog refinement meeting and updated some of our Product Backlog Items, broke them down into tasks, assigned them to individuals and committed them to Sprint 1.